-This often happens to asbestos cement, and can eventually cause it to become brittle and break up.
-It is a good idea to keep the roof clear but care must be taken to do it in a way that doesn't damage the surface and release fibres.
+This often happens to asbestos cement.
+It can eventually cause it to become brittle and break up.
+It is a good idea to keep the roof clear.
+Care must be taken to do it in a way that doesn't damage the surface and release fibres.

-The only way that is recommended is to apply a commercially available biocide, then when it has had time to act, apply water with a hose (not a jet wash!) and gently brush the moss off.
-You should never attempt to brush the moss off dry or use a wire brush.
+The only way that is recommended is to apply a commercially available biocide.
+When it has had time to act, apply water with a hose (not a jet wash!) and gently brush the moss off.
+You should never attempt to brush the moss off dry, or use a wire brush.

 If any lichen or moss roots prove difficult to remove, it is better to leave them to avoid damaging the roof.